-SA Objective 3: The site is stated to be within 2000m of a primary school which presumably refers toBlacko School.
-This school has low capacity, s already full every year, is unable to expand, and would not sustain the children generated by 119 new houses.
+SA Objective 3: The site is stated to be within 2000m of a primary school which presumably refers to Blacko School.
+This school has low capacity and is already full every year, is unable to expand, and would not sustain the children generated by 119 new houses.
 The two primary schools in Barrowford will exceed capacity with the Strategic Housing Site currently under development at Trough Laithe.